For Environmental representatives - green reps

-At every department and unit in the University, there must be at least one environmental representative to support and conduct local environmental work in cooperation with the University’s environmental coordinator.
+Every department and division in the University must have at least one environmental representative (‘green rep’) to support and pursue local environmental work in cooperation with the University’s environmental coordinator.

 - To support the head of department in implementing environmental policy.